telerik/ajax-docs/controls/progressbar/server-side-programming.md

 slug: progressbar/server-side-programming
 tags: server-side,programming
 published: True
-position: 7
+position: 45
 ---

 # Server-side Programming

 You can configure the settings of **RadProgressBar** and create its elements in the code-behind via the Server-Side API of the control.

 ## RadProgressBar Public Properties and Methods

-For a list with the server-side properties and methods of the control, see the[Server-Side API of the RadProgressBar class](http://www.telerik.com/help/aspnet-ajax/t_telerik_web_ui_radprogressbar.html).
+For a list with the server-side properties and methods of the control, see the [Server-Side API of the RadProgressBar class](http://www.telerik.com/help/aspnet-ajax/t_telerik_web_ui_radprogressbar.html).
 You can also find it in the intellisense in Visual Studio.

 ## Creating and Configuring a ProgressBar From the Code-behind